 From 2002 until he hung up his football cleats for good in 2010, Clinton Portis racked up nearly 12,000 total yards from scrimmage and scored 80 touchdowns playing for the Denver Broncos and Washington Redskins.
 By all accounts, the 5-foot-11, 220-pound running back was a really good NFL player.
 But would your opinion change if you knew the ex-NFL star took a shot of Hennessy before he took the field for every game?

-Much like a college student would have a drink at home to pregame before going to a party, Portis told Kristine Leahy of Fair Game on FS1 that he would take a shot of the famous cognac in the locker room before games.
+Much like a college student would have a drink at home to pregame before going to a party, Portis told Kristine Leahy of Fair Game on Fox Sports 1 that he would take a shot of the famous cognac in the locker room before NFL games.

 The reason for the pregame shot?
 To help with the pain he had playing in the National Football League, where he rushed for 9,923 yards and was selected to two Pro Bowls in nine seasons.

-Instead of taking a Toradol shot, which is generally used for short-term treatment of pain, the former University of Miami star and former second-round pick in the 2002 NFL Draft, created his own pregame routine to get ready to take the field.
+Instead of taking painkillers or a Toradol shot, which is generally used for short-term treatment of pain, the former University of Miami star and former second-round pick in the 2002 NFL Draft, created his own pregame routine to get ready to take the field during his NFL career.

 In an interview with NBC4 Sports, Portis also said he would take the shot with former wide receiver Santana Moss and the late Sean Taylor.